-The W180 was one in a range of Mercedes-Benz models to informally receive the "Ponton" nickname.
-This was in reference to the unibody-type, pontoon-shaped exterior styling which was also featured on the later W128 line.
+The W180 series was one in a range of Mercedes-Benz models to informally receive the "Ponton" nickname, derived from its unibody-type, pontoon-shaped exterior styling, which carried through into the subsequent W128 line.

-Introduced in March 1954, the 220 a was a more luxurious and up-scale version of the W120 model 180 with a wheelbase stretched by 170 mm (6.7 in).
-100 mm (3.9 in) of that increase in length was necessary to accommodate the longer straight-six, M180 engine.
-The passenger cabin was lengthened by 70 mm (2.8 in) to increase the legroom available to rear-seat passengers, while the boot remained unchanged.
-From the side, these six-cylinder cars can readily be distinguished from their shorter four-cylinder siblings by the extra "quarter light" windows incorporated in the rear doors.
+The W180 was introduced in March 1954 as a larger, more luxurious, and up-scale version of the four-cylinder W120 model 180.
+The chassis' wheelbase had been stretched by 170 mm (6.7 in), with 100 mm (3.9 in) applied to accommodating the W180's longer straight-six M180 engine, and 70 mm (2.8 in) added to the passenger cabin to increase rear-seat legroom.
+From the side, W180 cars can readily be distinguished from W120s by the extra "quarter light" windows of their rear doors.

-In July 1956, a convertible (two doors, four seats) joined the line-up, and in October 1956 a coupé version followed suit.
+In July 1956, a two-door cabriolet was added to the W180 line-up, and in October 1956 a matching coupé.
 Some convertibles were finished with folding rear seats to accommodate additional luggage.

 Media related to Mercedes-Benz W180 at Wikimedia Commons